 - 1. Tables 1 and 2 included in this packet are required by USM and MHEC and must be prepared and included in advance of the proposal's being sent for off-campus review (after the on-campus review and approval). - 2.
-UMBC requirements for review of proposals include completion of a different set of budget tables which can be found here.
+UMBC requirements for review of proposals on campus include completion of a different set of budget tables which can be found at the link below.
 These must be completed when the proposal is first developed.
-Contact Tony Moreira for questions or assistance regarding completion of these tables. moreira@umbc.edu
+Contact Chris Steele for questions or assistance regarding completion of these tables.
+(Contact Tony Moreira for assistance in summarizing the budget information in the UMBC tables for development of the simpler Tables 1 and 2 to go with the proposal to USM and MHEC.)